crs4/health-gateway/docs/architecture.rst

 Channels Creation
 #################

-The following diagram describes the process of Channels creation for a Destination for a person (i.e. it describes the Control Layer)
+The following sequence diagram describes the process of Channels creation for a Destination for a person

 .. image:: _static/channel_instantiation.svg